CorySimon/CorySimon.github.io/_posts/articles/2015-03-04-parallel-jobs-in-bash.md

 done
 {% endhighlight %}

-The ampersand `&` essentially allows the script to execute the entire loop without sequentially waiting for the previous `./simulate $P` job to finish.
+The ampersand `&` spawns the job `./simulate $P` in the background and allows the loop to continue to the next iteration without waiting for this `./simulate $P` job to finish.

 This script is dangerous.
 What if we have 1000 pressures?
 What if our laptop only has three cores-- not enough to assign each of the six pressures to different cores?